davidbau/webhome/content/16-04-24-seeing-dandelions.md

 Category: Blog

 I spent the morning with my son Cody digging dandelions out of our lawn.
-Some dandelions are easy to spot since they are sprouting yellow flowers now, but other dandelions are harder to see.
-Since dandelions spread out, when you dig them out, you need to find the center of the plant to locate the taproot.
-Some plants are hard to find and Cody helped me with his eagle-eyes.
+Some dandelions are easy to spot since they are sprouting yellow flowers, but other dandelions are harder to see.
+Cody helped me on the hunt.
+Also, since dandelions spread out, when you dig them out, you need to also look carefully to find the center of the plant to locate the taproot.
 We filled half of a trash bag full of dandelions.

 My brain doing an odd thing now that I am resting.
 Whenever I close my eyes, I see dandelion plants, a different plant each time I blink.